nikitavoloboev/data/health/nutrition/fasting.md

 # Fasting

-I fast one day a week.
-Usually on Friday.
+I try to fast daily by not eating food for 16 hours or more.
+I also fast for a full day at least once a week (often on Friday).

 ## Notes